 The ability of the young CEO to respond to wellbeing needs during COVID-19 has put the business in good stead – with Lumin and Hoap now doubling its team members.

 Ben says he is grateful for the business skills and networks he developed at Flinders, especially at the University’s New Venture Institute.

 ‘The biggest influence on my career was the skills I developed and the people I met at the New Venture Institute.
 Those connections gave me a framework to launch my career.’

-Ben Tripodi was awarded a 2021 Early Career Alumni Award for his significant contribution and entrepreneurism in developing innovative solutions to support athlete development, and improve employee wellbeing and performance.
+Ben Tripodi received an 2021 Early Career Alumni Award for his significant contribution and entrepreneurism in developing innovative solutions to support athlete development, and improve employee wellbeing and performance.
 Read more on the Flinders University Alumni Awards